FiRe: Fine-grained Multimodal Reasoning for Enhanced Image Generation: FiRe Implementation Details

 \subsection{Training Details}

-We conducted the training process for two model variants: Janus-Pro 7B and Janus-Pro 1B.
-For the \textbf{Janus-Pro 7B} model, we utilized eight NVIDIA A100 GPUs and the DeepSpeed ZeRO-2 framework to optimize memory efficiency.
-We performed full fine-tuning (FFT) on the primary components-including the aligner, generation aligner, LLM backbone, and image head-for a total of 14K steps with a global batch size of 128.
-The total training effort for the 7B variant amounted to approximately 768 GPU hours.
+\paragraph{Supervised fine-tuning.} We first perform supervised fine-tuning (SFT) to equip the base Janus-Pro models with FiRe's fine-grained multimodal reasoning ability.
+We train two model variants: Janus-Pro-7B and Janus-Pro-1B.
+For Janus-Pro-7B, we use eight NVIDIA A100 GPUs with DeepSpeed ZeRO-2 for memory-efficient training, performing full fine-tuning on the aligner, generation aligner, LLM backbone, and image head for 14K steps with a global batch size of 128, amounting to approximately 768 GPU hours.
+For Janus-Pro-1B, we use eight NVIDIA H100 GPUs with Distributed Data Parallel (DDP) and fine-tune the same set of components for 15K steps, amounting to approximately 120 GPU hours.
+The SFT hyperparameters are summarized in Table~\ref{tab:sft_hyperparam} and Table~\ref{tab:sft_optimizer}.

-Similarly, the \textbf{Janus-Pro 1B} model was trained using eight NVIDIA H100 GPUs under the Distributed Data Parallel (DDP) framework.
-Consistent with the 7B setup, we performed FFT on the same key components: the aligner, generation aligner, LLM backbone, and image head.
-This model was trained for 20K steps, totaling approximately 120 GPU hours.
-For a comprehensive description of the training hyperparameters and data configurations for both models, please refer to Table~\ref{tab:hyperparam}.